norenh/SimpleTester/README.txt

 configuration file with unique names for the selectors is included.
-The idea is to have a simple scriptable webdriver for a specific webpage by having a config file definining the selectors needed for a specific element and interacticting with them by these unique names.
+The idea is to have a simple scriptable webdriver for a specific webpage by having a config file definining the selectors needed for a specific element and interacting with them by these unique names.
 If a selector changes you should only need to change the config file and you can have multiple different scripts interacting with the same webpage, reusing the same config file.